 Feature Coming Soon

-The ability to share personas across your organization is currently in development and will be available soon.
+The ability to share personas across your organization is currently in development.
 The following sections describe how this feature will work when it launches.

 Benefits of Shared Personas